aminamiah1/Scientific-Data-Website-/README.md

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

+## Admin Sign In
+1. Once you click the sign in button, you will be faced with an email input
+2. Input, your school, work email (Nathan, if you're seeing this. your email works :) )
+3. Then, check your email. click the link and you're in, enjoy :)

 ## CI/CD

 The CI/CD job rules are as follows: